 In 2016 the EPA, Centers for Disease Control (CDC) / Agency for Toxic Substances and Disease Registry (ATSDR), and Consumer Product Safety Commission (CPSC) initiated the Federal Research Action Plan (FRAP) on Recycled Tire Crumb Used on Playing Fields and Playgrounds to address concerns raised by the public about the potential health risks associated with the use of crumb rubber on athletic fields.
 Previous, but limited studies have not shown an elevated health risk.
 The study consists of two parts: Part 1 - tire crumb rubber characterization, and Part 2 exposure characterization study.
 On July 25, 2019, EPA released the Part 1 report with plans to release the Part 2 report at a later date.
 The results of Part 1 included the following: a range of chemicals were observed for both metals and organics, chemical concentrations were similar to other published studies, and both air emissions of most organic chemicals and bioacessibility of metals were low.
 Part 2 will include data to characterize potential human exposures to chemicals found in the tire crumb rubber material along with results from a biomonitoring study to be conducted by CDC/ATSDR.
 The exposure characterization portion of the study was completed in 2018.
-The CDC determined it needed to conduct a more robust biomonitoring study to investigate potential exposure to constituents in tire crumb rubber with field activities/data collection scheduled to begin in spring of this year (2020).
-As a result of the COVID pandemic, initiation of the biomonitoring study has been temporarily postponed.
+The CDC determined it needed to conduct a more robust biomonitoring study to investigate potential exposure to constituents in tire crumb rubber with field activities/data collection scheduled to begin in spring of 2020.